BoiseState/CS321_Bioinformatics/README.md

 **Note that the arguments can be provided in any order.**

+If the name of the GeneBank file is xyz.gbk, the subsequence length is <k> and the B-Tree degree is <t>, then the name of the B-Tree file should be xyz.gbk.btree.data.<k>.<t>.

 - `<0 (no cache) | 1 (cache)>` specifies whether the program should use cache (value `1`) or no cache (value `0`); if the value is `1`, the `<cache_size>` has to be specified